 Success is the achievement of a desired outcome.
-Whether it’s to become a best selling author or getting the world to leave you alone, success requires actions to achieve those goals.
+Whether it’s to become a bestselling author or getting the world to leave you alone, success requires actions to achieve those goals.
 So why do some INFPs get better outcomes then others?

-All MBTI preferences have strengths and weaknesses.
+All MBTI types have strengths and weaknesses.
 The strengths move us two steps forward.
 The weaknesses bring us one step back.
 Successful INFPs nurture strengths and mitigate weaknesses.
 Nurturing strengths means improving those qualities that give us the outcomes we want.
 Mitigating weaknesses means finding ways to compensate for those qualities that move us from our goals.

 Whatever it is we want to achieve, INFPs have four qualities that bring us closer to our goals.
 It’s these qualities if nurtured, bring us better outcomes.